bluefroguk1/empire-dump/content/Wiki/Magic Items/Magic Items.md

 *You can only be bonded to one of each form at once *Many personal Magic Items require you to have one or more [[Skills]] to bond to it Characters may bond to three different types of personal items.
 You may only be bonded to one item of each form: weapons, armour, and talismans.
 Each magic item has its own page on the wiki, but there is a summary of the magic items by category, linked on the right.
-The summary includes the name and basic effect of the item.
+The summary includes the name and [[Basic]] effect of the item.
 There is also a complete summary of all magic items available.
 ### Weapons
 WeaponsSkills Needed to Bond
 Daggers